 Take out your bicycles and get active.
 Follow an established cycle trail or find an off-road route.

 We like to bring our bikes to the Bishop’s Meadows or down the Canal Walk as there’s a playground in the Castle Park en route.
-You can find other places to go on Trail Kilkenny or the Coillte Outdoors Website.

 Visit your local library and find out what classes and events they run throughout the year.
 Your local library branch is a wonderful, free, resource for families.